Do you want to learn how to write a love letter to your husband or wife? If yes, then this article is for you.

 » A wedding day, birthday, valentines day, anniversary, or Christmas letter to your husband or wife.

-» A thank you, appreciation, encouragement, or an apology letter.
+» A thank you, appreciation, love notes, encouragement, or an apology letter.

 This list could go on and on.
 Hopefully, you get the idea.